 I do Electrics, Acoustics, Basses, Banjos, Mandolins and Ukuleles.
 I also electrify acoustic instruments.

-$60 per guitar / hour - $75 for guitars with Floyd Rose or similar floating tremolo systems.
+Unfortunately, I've had to raise my rates (sounds familiar, doesn't it?): $80 per guitar / hour (electrics and acoustics) - $100 for guitars with Floyd Rose or similar floating tremolo systems.
 Sorry, they take a lot more time and fine adjustment.

-Regardless if it's a budget model from Musician's Friend or Guitar Center, I can make it play better.
+Regardless if it's a budget model from Musician's Friend, Guitar Center, Sam Ash to a vintage "treasure", I can make it play better.